Patrick Pizzella: Private sector, 1996–2001

 Pizzella worked at Preston Gates Ellis & Rouvelas Meeds LLP as director of coalitions from 1996 to 1997, and as government affairs counselor from 1998 to 2001.
-Though he worked for lobbyist Jack Abramoff at Preston Gates, he was not among the 21 Abramoff associates who were convicted of or pleaded guilty to wrongdoing in connection with their work.
-During this time, he contributed to Heritage Foundation policy development on civil service reform.
+He worked for lobbyist Jack Abramoff at Preston Gates, but was not among the 21 Abramoff associates who were convicted of or pleaded guilty to wrongdoing in connection with their work.
+During this time, he contributed to The Heritage Foundation's policy development on civil service reform.

 George W. Bush administration, 2001–09

-After the election of George W. Bush in November 2000, Pizzella assisted the presidential transition by serving for several months as Acting Chief of Staff at the United States Office of Personnel Management.
+After the election of George W. Bush in November 2000, Pizzella assisted the presidential transition by serving for several months as acting chief of staff at the United States Office of Personnel Management.

 On March 6, 2001, Bush announced his nomination of Pizzella to serve as Assistant Secretary of Labor for Administration and Management at the United States Department of Labor.
 His nomination was approved without a hearing by the Senate Health Committee, and was confirmed by the Senate on May 9, 2001.
 He served in this position until January 2009.

 Pizzella was designated by President George W. Bush to serve as a member of the board of directors of the Overseas Private Investment Corporation from January 18, 2004, to April 26, 2005.